changanmoon/treble_tpp/README.md

 ./patches/apply-all.sh .
 ```

 This command will apply all TrebleDroid and personal patches.
 If any patch fails to apply correctly, as indicated by `### FAILED APPLYING` output, you need to apply the patch manually.
-Steps to do so are described in short on [treble_pixelos_patches repo](https://github.com/mytja/treble_pixelos_patches/blob/fifteen/README.md).
+Steps to do so are described in short on [treble_tpp_patches repo](https://github.com/changanmoon/treble_tpp_patches/blob/fifteen/README.md).

 ### Turn On Caching
 You can speed up subsequent builds by adding these lines to your `~/.bashrc` OR `~/.zshrc` file: